Introduction

 firmware-sizeSize of build/firmware.bin in bytes (when build: true).

-The action also writes the summary to the workflow run's Job Summary, so it is visible even without comment permissions.
+The action also writes the summary to the workflow run's Job Summary, so it is visible even without comment permissions, and uploads tests/test_history.json as the nucleus-test-history artifact whenever tests ran.

 version defaults to * (the latest crates.io release).
 Pin a specific release (e.g. version: 0.1.0) for reproducible CI, or set version: git to build the CLI from main instead of crates.io.